rome/tools/CONTRIBUTING.md

 When creating a new pull request, it's preferable to use a conventional commit-formatted title, as this title will be used as the default commit message on the squashed commit after merging.

+Please use the template provided.

+If you PR requires some update on the website (new features, breaking changes, etc.), a new follow-up PR should be created against the "release" PR.
+If you can't create a new PR, please let the team know, the template should help to give all the information to the team.

+The team will prepare a new PR after each new release, just search for "release" among the opened pull requests.

 Here are some other scripts that you might find useful.

 #### If you are a core contributor